Semi-Markov Processes in Open Quantum Systems. III. Large Deviations of First Passage Time Statistics: Quantum Two-Level System

-expressed in terms of the SCGF is~\cite{Gingrich2017} where $k_B$ is the Boltzmann constant, $\langle\sigma \rangle$ is the mean entropy production rate, and we assume that the mean current is positive.
-The rate of the second counting variable mentioned in Sec.~(\ref{section4A}) is an asymmetric current of the quantum TLS.
-Accordingly, the general Eq.~(\ref{FPTTURinSCGF}) is reduced to Here, we use the relation $k_B/\langle\sigma\rangle= -\psi_{+}'(0)/\beta\omega_0$.
-By substituting the exact Eq.~(\ref{SCGFofentropycurrent}) and performing simple algebraic operations, we obtain the left-hand side of Eq.~(\ref{FPTTURinSCGFentropyproduction}): Similar to the case of the KUR, using the parameters $r_0/\Omega$ and $\bar n$, we numerically determine the curve on which the inequality~(\ref{FPTTURinSCGFentropyproduction}) reduces to an equality; see the inset of Fig.~(\ref{fig4})(a).
-We find that violation of the classical TUR is also not uncommon.
-In particular, the area of violation is very distinct from that in which the classical KUR is satisfied.
-Menczel {\it et al.}.~\cite{Menczel2021} investigated the causes of the violation in detail.
-They also obtained the same Eq.~(\ref{TURTLS}) as a special case of a general equation in the presence of detuning; see Eq.~(10) therein.
-Note that the preceding derivations were carried out for the counting statistics, in which a characteristic polynomial technique was used~\cite{Bruderer2014}.
-Therefore, this consistency again demonstrates the conjugation between these two statistics.
+where $k_B$ is the Boltzmann constant, $\langle\sigma \rangle$ represents the mean entropy production rate, and we assume that the mean current is positive. {Although the current-like variable mentioned in Sec.~(\ref{section4A}) is not strictly asymmetric, we consider it to be a certain ``current" in the quantum regime and apply it to the classical TUR.
+The physical rationale is that this variable indeed reduces to a classic current when the quantum TLS becomes incoherent.} In this scenario, the general Eq.~(\ref{FPTTURinSCGF}) is simplified to

+Here, we use the relation $k_B/\langle\sigma\rangle= -\psi_{+}'(0)/\beta\omega_0$.
+By substituting the exact Eq.~(\ref{SCGFofentropycurrent}) and performing simple algebraic operations, we obtain the left-hand side of Eq.~(\ref{FPTTURinSCGFentropyproduction}): Similar to the KUR case, using the parameters $r_0/\Omega$ and $\bar n$, we numerically determine the curve on which the inequality~(\ref{FPTTURinSCGFentropyproduction}) reduces to an equality; see the inset of Fig.~\ref{fig4}(a).
+We observe that violations of the classical TUR are also not uncommon.
+In particular, the area of violation is distinct from that where the classical KUR is satisfied.
+Menczel {\it et al.}.~\cite{Menczel2021} investigated the causes of these violations in detail.
+They obtained the same Eq.~(\ref{TURTLS}) as a special case of a general equation in the presence of detuning; see Eq.~(10) therein.
+Note that the preceding derivations were carried out in the CS, where a characteristic polynomial technique was used~\cite{Bruderer2014}.
+Therefore, this consistency again demonstrates the conjugation relationship between the LDs of these two types of statistics.